wangywUST/ucm_llm_course_2025/index.md

 modeling, theory, ethics, and systems aspects of large language models, as well as gain hands-on experience working with them.

+## The Goal of This Course

+Offering useful, fundemental, detailed LLM knowledge to students, which are useful in research but not accessible in most trending papers.

 ## Staff

 {% assign instructors = site.staffers | sort: 'index' %}